emrebasaranCE/kubernetes-lab-collection/README.md

 Another way to create deployments is .yaml files.
 After creating .yaml file, we can simply use this:

     kubectl apply -f .\deployment.yaml

+Then we can create our service.yaml file too and run this service like this:

+    kubectl apply -f .\service.yaml
+    minikube service [your_service_name]

+With this commands, your service will be up and running.